Off-Page SEO

 Local citations

-If you have a local business, make sure to claim your business listings on local directories and review sites such as Google My Business, Yelp, and Yellow Pages.
+If you have a local business, create listings on directories like Google My Business, Yelp, and Yellow Pages.

 Conclusion